karthikchintapalli/academic-kickstart/content/author/admin/_index.md

 +++

-I am an Undergraduate NLP Researcher at the Language Technologies Research Center, IIIT Hyderabad.
-Currently, I am working on adversarial text generation, but I'm also generally interested in generative models and work on side projects on the same.
-I also have experience building commercial NLP tools using ML/DL.

-Outside CS and ML, I love football, music, art and [speedcubing](https://www.worldcubeassociation.org/persons/2011CHIN01).
+I am an SDE at Amazon Alexa and I like working on DL theory and generative models during my own time.
+As a massive football (soccer) fan, I have recently started exploring the world of football data analytics to evaluate player perfomances and discover tactical trends.